 Depending on their exact use, products containing stevia sold in the United States have a slightly metallic, somewhat bitter aftertaste to them.
 Baking with stevia can be difficult due to the fact that stevia has so little volume in comparison to sugar, despite it being stable under heat.

-Our tip: Although a calorie-free sugar alternative, stevia still remains highly controversial due to the extremely comprehensive extraction process of stevia-glycosides from the leaves involved in production.
+Please consider: If calories are your main concern, Stevia can be one of the healthier sugar alternatives for you.
+Still, it remains highly controversial due to the extremely comprehensive extraction process of stevia-glycosides from the leaves involved in production.

-Categorized as a sugar alcohol, xylitol or birch sugar is known to many an “artificial sweetener”, yet in reality, this sugar substitute actually occurs naturally in a number of fruits and vegetables such as cauliflower, strawberries and raspberries, just to name a few.
+Categorized as a sugar alcohol, xylitol or birch sugar is known to many an “artificial sweetener”, yet in reality, i occurs naturally in a number of fruits and vegetables such as cauliflower, strawberries and raspberries, just to name a few.
 We even have trace amounts of xylitol in our bodies as a byproduct of carbohydrate digestion.

 The term “birch sugar” can be misleading.
 Xylitol isn’t directly extracted from birch trees, rather the trees play a part in the production of the base material used in xylitol manufacture: xylan (so-called “wood gum”).
 Xylitol can be produced just as easily from other hardwoods as well as the leftover waste materials from straw, grain, corn and other agricultural products.
 First, the wood sugar xylose is produced at high temperatures with the help of a sodium hydroxide solution and sulfuric acid.
 In a further step, the sugar substitute xylitol is then extracted from this mixture.

-Another sugar substitute and sugar alcohol is erythritol.
+Another supposedly healthy sugar alternative and sugar alcohol is erythritol.
 In contrast to xylitol, this sweetener is completely calorie-free.
-Erythritol has around 70% the sweetness of sugar, which can be compensated for when used in higher amounts.
+Erythritol has around 70 percent the sweetness of sugar, which can be compensated for when used in higher amounts.
 This sugar substitute is naturally occurring in ripe fruits, in some cheeses and wines and is a good pick for diabetics and those trying to control their overall calorie intake – especially those who reject artificial sweeteners such as cyclamate, saccharin, sucralose or aspartame.